walasiek/hipisejm/README.md

 # hipisejm

-Process textual data from Polish Sejm
+Process textual data from Polish Sejm.

+Does the same thing as is available on https://kdp.nlp.ipipan.waw.pl/query_corpus/ but maybe someone will find those scripts useful.

 Configuration
 =============